Fort Canning Park – An Overview For Families

 Jubilee Park

-Jubilee Park at Fort Canning is nicknamed ‘play park’ as it has swings, seesaws, and other play equipment (see later section for more detail).
+Jubilee Park at Fort Canning Singapore is nicknamed ‘play park’ as it has swings, seesaws, and other play equipment (see later section for more details).

 Pancur Larangan

 Pancur Larangan is the site of the mythical ‘Forbidden Spring’ and was the ancient bathing area for the royal family in the 14th century.
-Today, kids can paddle in its wading pool, which is surrounded by re-created ancient Javanese architecture.
+Today, little explorers and young adventurers can paddle in its wading pool, which is surrounded by re-created ancient Javanese architecture.

 Raffles Garden